PhirePhly/fcix/www/_posts/2018-07-14-intro-to-irr-rpsl.md

 source:     ALTDB
 ```

-The only two new lines unique to the `as-set` is the `as-set` line which defines the name which this set of ASNs is referenced by, and the list of `members`.
+The only two new lines unique to the `as-set` is the `as-set:` line which defines the name which this set of ASNs is referenced by, and the list of `members`.

 If you were setting up this "ALL" set before you had any transit customers, your list of members would be real short: `members: AS64496`.
 On the other hand, you can include as many lines of members as you like, so for each additional `aut-num` you would like to include, you can either add a new `members` line or add them to an existing comma separated line.